 The combined reserves of Aasta Hansteen and Snefrid North are estimated at 55.6 billion standard cubic-metres (Sm3) of gas and 0.6 million Sm3 of condensate (353 million barrels of oil equivalent).

-Aasta Hansteen is scheduled to come on stream in the fourth quarter of 2018 and Snefrid North towards the end of 2019.
-Gas will be transported in the Polarled pipeline to the Nyhamna terminal for further export to the UK.
-Produced condensate will be loaded onto shuttle tankers and transported to the markets.
+Aasta Hansteen came on stream 16 December 2018 and Snefrid North towards the end of 2019.
+Gas is transported in the Polarled pipeline to the Nyhamna terminal for further export to the UK.
+Produced condensate is loaded onto shuttle tankers and transported to the markets.
 At plateau Aasta Hansteen and Snefrid North are expected to produce some 23 million Sm3 of gas (144 000 barrels of oil equivalent) per day.
 The field will reach plateau relatively soon after start-up, the plateau period lasting through the gas year 2023.

 Aasta Hansteen strengthens the position of Equinor and the Norwegian continental shelf (NCS) as a long-term, reliable supplier of gas to the Continent and the UK.
 Seeing strong demand for natural gas Equinor looks forward to bringing gas from a new Norwegian gas province to the markets.
 With infrastructure in place, exploration around the platform and along the pipeline will also be more attractive.
 The exploration activity in the area around the field has already increased, and several discoveries have been made.